doc-rj/smartcard-reader/README.md

 response protocols based on APDU messages, or Application Programming Data Units.

-The contactless type of smartcard adds the NFC antenna and speaks an NFC protocol called ISO-DEP (based on ISO 14443-4).
-Apps still send APDUs (based on ISO 7816-4 on top of the NFC ISO-DEP layer.
+The contactless type of smartcard adds the NFC antenna and speaks an NFC protocol called ISO-DEP, based on ISO 14443-4.
+Apps still send APDUs -- based on ISO 7816-4 -- on top of the NFC ISO-DEP layer.

 Contactless martcard emulation is made possible by the card emulation function of NFC, also known as CE mode.
 While it's most commonly known for its use in credit